the-quick-demonstrator/html.css.javascript-listverification/README.md

 ## Objective
 * For this assignment, learners will need to create an HTML file with the following elements:
   1. An unordered list with in-line style of `list-style-type:disc;`.
 This list should contain 5 super-hero names, each item being a list item.
-  2. An unordered list with in-line style of `list-style-circle;`.
+  2. An unordered list with in-line style of `list-style-type:circle;`.
 This list should contain 5 super-hero names, each item being a list item.
   3. An ordered list with `type="1"`.
 This list should contain 5 super-hero names, each item being a list item.
   4. An ordered list with `type="A"`.
 This list should contain 5 super-hero names, each item being a list item.
   5. An ordered list with `type="I"`.
 This list should contain 5 super-hero names, each item being a list item.